drmonkeysee/ecs-scheduler/doc/USAGE.md

 }
 ```

-Now the schedule makes a bit more sense.
 In this particular case the server decided to run the job on the 9th second of every 5th minute.
+Note that this is a stable choice; the `?` resolves to a concrete value at the time the job is created or updated and that value is stored in the job's schedule.
+It will not change until a user chooses to modify the schedule again.

 ## Multiple Jobs per Task